shibatch/octcalc/CODE_OF_CONDUCT.md

 other words, a company needs an explanation of how its contribution will specifically benefit the company.
 However, most OSS products are not designed to benefit a specific company.
-OSS projects cannot be run solely by participants from companies that only care about their own convenience.
+OSS projects cannot be run only by members who participate from companies who think only of their own convenience.
 It is not surprising that contributions made under a declaration that only contributions beneficial to a particular organization can be made are less appreciated.